StefanAmur/test/4thDimension.md

 ### Not everyone has free 4G aka speed matters

-- [] Pictures are not too heavy
+- [x] Pictures are not too heavy - good for desktop, not so good for mobile especially 5Mb video
 - [x] Pictures are not pixilated

 ### A company wants to be found/SEO

-- [] All the keywords this company wants to be found on are on the page
+- [x] All the keywords this company wants to be found on are on the page
 - [x] Page has an H1 tag
 - [x] Page has keyword meta tags
 - [x] Page has a title with the keywords in
-- [] Page loads fast
+- [x] Page loads fast - on desktop, not mobile

 ### Keep your workspace clean

-- [] No unused files in the repo
+- [x] No unused files in the repo - apart for dstore
 - [x] All files have a good, clear name
 - [x] Good folder structure
 - [x] The CSS folder does not have an image folder